p-arrow/Red-Blue-Guide/1_Reconnaissance/Active/Nmap.md

 ## TTL Reply
-The output of a successful ping contains information of TTL (Time to Live)
+The output of a successful ping contains information about TTL (Time to Live)
 - TTL 128: Normally Windows machine
 - TTL 64: Normally Linux machine